ptav/django-on-openshift/README.md

 database is sqlite3 and is found in `$OPENSHIFT_DATA_DIR/db.sqlite3` when running in Openshift or in the projects root folder  when running locally with Django's test server

+The requirements file is setup for the latest Django version at the time of writting (1.7) but the project has been tested also on 1.6

 The project has been changed as little as possible from the default.
 Only the `main/wsgi.py` file that is created within the project folder has been moved